nithril/nithril.github.io/_posts/2016-01-15-analysis-benchmark-how-misusing-java-8-lambdas-and-streams-can-make-your-code-5-times-slower.markdown

-As suggested by [Sergey Kuksenko comment](http://blog.takipi.com/benchmark-how-java-8-lambdas-and-streams-can-make-your-code-5-times-slower/#comment-2377268130), to get rid of the boxing, the max function must operate on `Integer`.
+As suggested by [Sergey Kuksenko comment](http://blog.takipi.com/benchmark-how-java-8-lambdas-and-streams-can-make-your-code-5-times-slower/#comment-2377268130), to get rid of the autoboxing, the max function must operate on `Integer`.

-streamBoxingMaxInteger
 {% highlight java linenos %}
 private static Integer max(Integer a , Integer b){
     return (a >= b) ? a : b;